What is in a Business Credit Report?

 Credit monitoring system, Nav, gives both individuals and businesses access to free credit summaries.
 Check your business report summaries from Experian and Dun & Bradstreet — you don’t even need to provide a credit card number to do so.
 Yet, bear in mind that these are only summaries.
 If you want access to more detailed business credit information, you’ll need the paid service.

-Although free access to your business credit report through the Credit.net website is limited to a seven-day free trial, it’s a good place to start if you want to get a look at your current business credit situation, plus check credit summaries on others.
-During this time you’ll have access to seven business credit reports, so you may want to consider checking credit reports on customers looking for credit terms with your own business.
+Although free access to your report through the Credit.net website is limited to a seven-day free trial, it’s a good place to start if you want to get a look at your current business credit situation, plus check credit summaries on others.
+During this time you’ll have access to seven reports.
+With the extra reports, you may want to consider checking credit reports on customers looking for credit terms with your own business.